Amber-Agarwal/Domain-Specific-Language-of-Matrices-and-Vectors/README.md

 * Syntax errors
 * Runtime failures (e.g., division by zero, shape mismatch)

-These tests are essential to ensure robustness and correctness of the interpreter.
+These tests are essential to ensure robustness and correctness of the interpreter and this testing is done and can be found in the file named "main.ml".

 ---